dfsnow/opentimes/site/content/about.md

 <details>
 <summary>Technology</summary>

-For more a more in-depth technical overview of the project, visit the OpenTimes [GitHub](https://github.com/dfsnow/opentimes) page.
+For a more in-depth technical overview of the project, visit the OpenTimes [GitHub](https://github.com/dfsnow/opentimes) page.

 #### What input data is used?